lschulz/scion-cpp/scitra/docs/scitra-tun.md

 placed at the TUN interface created by Scitra-TUN and optionally also between the public network interface and Scitra-TUN.

-Note that, if Scitra-TUN is started with the `--dispatch` option all SCION traffic arriving at underlay UDP port 30041 (known as the dispatcher or host port) is translated, even if the destination port in the inner transport header differs from 30041.
-This behavior bypasses firewall rules that filter by destination port that are placed between the SCION network and Scitra-TUN.
-To properly filter destination ports, the firewall rules must be applied after translation at the TUN interface.

 NAT
 ---